Phawat11/Phawat11/README.md

 ## Greetings 👋

 A 2nd Year Medical Student from KMITL.
-I can cure cancer, CEO of SpaceYX, I own all your house.
-From traditional ML, Generative AI to managing AI Agents, I'm interested in how AI could be implemented to improve the future of healthcare.
+I can cure cancer, Formula 0.5 Driver, CEO of SpaceYX, I own all your houses.
+From traditional ML, Generative AI to managing AI Agents, I'm interested in how AI could be implemented to improve the future of healthcare. frfr

 <br/>